Atrociously/axum-named-routes/README.md

 ## Performance

-The creation of the router adds slightly more overhead, but by sending the route map to an axum extension there should be no affects on request performance.
-Also the route map itself is based on an `Arc` meaning it should be performant when copied via the extension.
+The creation of the router adds slightly more overhead, but by sending the route map to an axum extension there should be little to no effect on runtime performance.
+Also the route map itself is based on an `Arc` meaning it should be performant when cloned via the extension.

 ## License